-The twelve month operation of the Group resulted in a net income of Php59.99 million for 2021, a significant increase of Php15.85 million or 36% from the Php44.15 million posted in 2020.
-This is largely due to the increase in income of the joint venture from hauling and waste collections in Cagayan de Oro and equity share in the net income of an associate.
+The twelvemonth operation of the Group resulted in a net income of Php59.99 million for 2021, a significant increase by Php15.85 million or 36% from the Php44.145 million posted in 2020.
+This is mainly due to the increase in income of the joint venture from hauling and waste collections in Cagayan de Oro and equity share in the net income of an associate amounting to Php53.88 million.